Wisconsin driver’s ed grant OPEN — apply NOW!

 • ✅ No violations within the last 6 months.

-• ✅ 50 hours of supervised driving, including 10 night hours.
+• ✅ 50 supervised hours, including 10 at night.

-• ✅ Driver’s ed (classroom and behind‑the‑wheel) completed.
+• ✅ Driver’s ed completed.

 • ✅ Course completion submitted electronically to DMV.

-• ✅ MV3001 completed with sponsor information if under 18.
+• ✅ MV3001 ready with sponsor information if required.

 Contact Top